 |Saturated Fat 2g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Just want a simple roll recipe?
 This small batch of white bread egg rolls will go great with any meal and kids love them.

-- In medium bowl, mix milk and yeast.
+In a medium bowl, mix milk and yeast.
 Add egg, butter, sugar, salt.
 Stir.
-Add 1-1/2 cups of flour and mix well.
+Add 1 1/2 cups of flour and mix well.
 Slowly add in remaining flour, enough flour to make a dough that follows the spoon around the bowl.
-Turn dough out onto lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
+Turn dough out onto a lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
 Place dough in medium greased bowl.
-Turn dough over in bowl so that the top is also lightly greased.
+Turn dough over in the bowl so that the top is also lightly greased.
 Cover with clean cloth and let rise in warm, draft-free place for 1 hour or until doubled in size.

-- Bake bread at 375 degrees F for 10 to 15 minutes or until the rolls are golden brown.
-Remove rolls from sheet and let cool on rack.
+Bake bread at 375 F for 10 to 15 minutes or until the rolls are golden brown.
+Remove rolls from the sheet and let cool on the rack.